Home | Playful Learning Activities | Movement & Motor Skills | Benefits of Yoga in Early Childhood

 Benefits of Yoga in Early Childhood

-While we know the importance of practicing mindfulness and wellness for ourselves, have you ever thought about incorporating it into your curriculum for the children in your care?
-Just as our bodies and minds benefit from simple meditation and yoga practices, children can too!
-According to an article from PBS, Why Yoga and Kids Go Together, “Yoga is about exploring and learning in a fun, safe and playful way.
+According to an article from PBS, Why Yoga and Kids Go Together, “Yoga is about exploring and learning in a fun, safe, and playful way.
 Yoga and kids are a perfect match.”
-The article explores many of the benefits and lesson are some of the important skills that children can learn from yoga:
+Some of the key skills children can learn from doing yoga are described in the PBS article:

-• Yoga teaches us about our bodies:
+• Yoga teaches us about our bodies.

-• When we practice the physical postures or exercises (called asanas), we learn how to move more freely and with greater ease and awareness.
+• “When we practice the physical postures or exercises (called asanas), we learn how to move more freely and with greater ease and awareness.
 These postures help our bodies become strong and flexible.”

-• Yoga teaches us the importance of listening to our bodies, by noticing how different poses feel and modifying when something feels uncomfortable.
+• Yoga teaches us the importance of listening to our bodies, by noticing how different poses feel and modifying them when something feels uncomfortable.

-• Yoga teaches us to breathe better: When we breathe deeply and fully (called pranayama) and become more aware, we can bring peacefulness or energy to our bodies.
+• When we breathe deeply and fully (called pranayama), we become aware that we can use our breath to bring peacefulness or energy to our bodies.

-• Yoga teaches us about taking care of ourselves: Yoga is a great way to move our bodies and feel healthy.
-Teaching children how to take care of themselves is one way to show love.
-As with all forms of exercise, a good yoga practice can mean a good night’s sleep!
+• Yoga is a great way– for adults and children– to care for ourselves by moving our bodies and tapping into our energy.
+And, as with all forms of exercise, a good yoga practice can lead to a good night’s sleep!

 1. Good Morning Yoga by Miriam Gates